LBALab/lba-packager/README.md

 ![Screenshot](screenshot.png)

-HQR is a file format used by the Little Big Adventure 1 & 2 games for storing game assets.
+HQR ([High Quality Resource][hqr-info-url]) is a file format used by the Little Big Adventure 1 & 2 games for storing game assets.

 This project is intended to be an easy to use, multi-platform modern alternative to exisiting tools such as [LBADeCOMP][lba-decomp] or [LBA Pack Editor][lba-pack-editor].